barah123/HeliClust2.0/README.md

 plot(hc_seq)

-Defaults are tuned for compositional sequence data (e.g. Bray–Curtis distances, average linkage), but can be customized.
+Defaults are tuned for compositional sequence data  Bray–Curtis distances, average linkage) can be customized.

 ---